 In 2019, a company known as Bags sued Roadie over a patent infringement complaint.
 The case was eventually dismissed and was also quite confusing since Bags didn’t have much of an argument to go off of.
 Overall, the Roadie lawsuit made a bit of a splash but doesn’t impact driver’s ability to make money with the platform.

-Hopefully, our Roadie driver review helps you decide if this delivery side hustle is worth it to you or not!
+I hope this Roadie driver review helps you decide if Roadie is worth it and understand how much it pays.

 Looking for other money-making side hustles?
 Checkout: